-Stop when you like, it is necessary to arrive at a good compromise: quite shiny and very smooth...
-It's a pure delight!
+- Stop when you like, it is necessary to arrive at a good compromise: quite shiny and very smooth...
+It's an absolute delight!

 Remarks:The two important points for making a good sabayon are: a pinch of flour (for easier blending) and a bain-marie (gradual rise in temperature).

-The sillabub is poured over a dessert, but you can also serve it plain in a small cup (warmed beforehand) instead of coffee or tea.
+Syllabub is often poured over a dessert, but you can also serve it plain in a small cup (warmed beforehand) instead of coffee or tea.

-This recipe is for a sweet sillabub but it can also be made savoury (see above).
-You will notice that in this case, because of the absence of sugar, the sillabub thickens much more quickly.
+This recipe is for a sweet syllabub but it can also be made savoury (see above).
+You will notice that in this case, because of the absence of sugar, the syllabub thickens much more quickly.